Minijump/Anti_Food_waste_app/README.md

 ## Usage
 ### set up the database
 To be able to use the app, you have at first to set up the database.
 To do that you have to run the notebook in the folder Build_db.
-The order inwhich you have to run them is explicited into the readme of the folder.
+The order in which you have to run them is explicited into the readme of the folder.

 ### use the app
 Then you are able to use the app.
 You can see below the interface of the app.
 To have the suggestions you have to enter the id of the user (1-10000) and then click on _Get recommendation_.